DerBrunoIR/EbayStatistics/README.md

+> [!Warning]
+> Change made to the Ebay UI could break this library.

 # EbayStatistics

 A Firefox extension for visualizing eBay auction price data in different charts and calculating some statistics, like mean, median, and quantiles.